Guest Blogger: A Lengthy Offering from Moving Image by Rebecca Carr

 1. Jakup Ferri's Line Dot Line (2009)

-After a welcoming brunch, I embarked on my journey from the top floor of the warehouse beginning with Jakup Ferri’s Line Dot Line (2009) represented by Weingrüll.
+After a welcoming brunch, I embarked on my journey from the top floor of the warehouse beginning with Jakup Ferri's Line Dot Line (2009) represented by Weingrüll.
 At just 1:30 min, the piece focuses on Ferri, the protagonist, clothed in a thick jumper and sitting in a red chair.
 You note every small detail as he clears his throat, shuts his eyes, opens them and looks left then right, before shutting them again.
 At this point, an extended finger from each hand is gradually brought from the periphery of the frame towards his face.
 The camera appeared to bob up and down slightly mirroring breathing.
 When Ferri opens his eyes, only the left is visible, the right obstructed from view by his finger.
 The work draws your attention to his features.
-Dealing with themes of alienation from the Western art world and the place of the peripheral artist, this piece provokes an interesting debate about the place of art separated from the Western cannon.
-Ferri’s art is introverted and fixed on the reality of the artist.
-I invested little time in watching, but gained a greater appreciation of his work after reading the artist’s statement.
+Dealing with themes of alienation from the Western art world and the place of the peripheral artist, this piece provokes an interesting debate about the place of art separated from the Western canon.
+Ferri's art is introverted and fixed on the reality of the artist.
+I invested little time in watching but gained a greater appreciation of his work after reading the artist's statement.

 2. Hannah Wilke's Intercourse with….
 (1977)

-Watching Hannah Wilke’s Intercourse with… (1977), represented by Ronald Feldman Fine Arts, I started to appreciate some of the merits of video as an art form.
-During this black and white video we hear some of Wilke’s answerphone messages from family, friends, lovers and colleagues whilst Baroque music by Marcello then Vivaldi plays.
+Watching Hannah Wilke's Intercourse with… (1977), represented by Ronald Feldman Fine Arts, I started to appreciate some of the merits of video as an art form.
+During this black and white video, we hear some of Wilke's answerphone messages from family, friends, lovers and colleagues whilst Baroque music by Marcello and then Vivaldi plays.
 Wilke is beautifully posed in each frame, reminding me of stills from Degas portraits, yet each image unfolds with the fluidity of a tragic dancer.
-Throughout the video Wilke undresses; during one moment she takes her sweater off, transforming into an amorphic blob of black, reminiscent of a nun’s headdress, but there is also a distinct sense of absence.
-Her clothes removed, the initials and names of the people in the messages are revealed across her torso and breasts, and she removes these until all traces have disappeared.
+Throughout the video Wilke undresses; during one moment she takes her sweater off, transforming into an amorphic blob of black, reminiscent of a nun's headdress, but there is also a distinct sense of absence.
+Her clothes are removed, the initials and names of the people in the messages are revealed across her torso and breasts, and she removes these until all traces have disappeared.
 The video evokes both sadness and sexuality.
-Sat in a dark alcove of the warehouse, wearing headphones and listening to private messages, whilst watching Wilke undress, gave a voyeuristic frissant to the experience of this piece.
+Sat in a dark alcove of the warehouse, wearing headphones and listening to private messages, whilst watching Wilke undress, gave a voyeuristic frisson to the experience of this piece.
 You are both distanced from and intimate with the scene.
 Erotic and sensual, sad and haunting, it is ambiguous and complex.
-A beautiful use of light and shadow and the use of the body to form fluid changing shapes made this a captivating piece to watch.
+The beautiful use of light and shadow and the use of the body to form fluid-changing shapes made this a captivating piece to watch.

 3. Gilad Ratman's Multipillory (2010)

-A highlight for me was Gilad Ratman’s Multipillory (2010) represented by Braverman Gallery.
+A highlight for me was Gilad Ratman's Multipillory (2010) represented by Braverman Gallery.
 Based on a medieval torture device, the heads of 12 people are inserted into what looks like a seaside picture board from the front.
-However, the holes through which the heads poke through don’t impose their faces onto a comedy figure, but rather creates the image of disembodied heads hanging in a misty and eerie forest.
+However, the holes through which the heads poke don't impose their faces onto a comedy figure, but rather create the image of disembodied heads hanging in a misty and eerie forest.
 The camera slowly rotates around accompanied by a grinding sound simulating heavy cogs turning.
 The back of the image becomes visible and you see 12 figures arranged on a wooden structure.
 All in varying degrees of dress (some are in shorts, others have naked bottoms) the human forms arranged on the unadorned wooden stand appear very sculptural.
 There is something playful, reassuring and slightly comical after the eerie forest scene, yet there are still dark undertones.
 Heads and bodies exist on two different sides of the structure calling to attention the divide between the real and the imaginary.
 As the camera rotates again, accompanied by the low grinding, the image returns to the surreal forest of disembodied heads.
 This piece reminded me of renaissance paintings of hell.
-Interestingly, the structure which this single channel loop is projected on is the same from behind as the one used in the video, further blurring the boundary between the real and the imagined.
+Interestingly, the structure on which this single-channel loop is projected is the same from behind as the one used in the video, further blurring the boundary between the real and the imagined.